oauth-wg/oauth-selective-disclosure-jwt/main.md

    [[ To be removed from the final specification ]]

+   -01

+   *  Editorial fixes
+   *  Added hash_alg claim
+   *  Renamed _sd to sd_digests and sd_release
+   *  Added descriptions on holder binding - more work to do
+   *  Clarify that signing the SD-JWT is mandatory

    -00

    *  Renamed to SD-JWT (focus on JWT instead of JWS since signature is optional)